ECW One Night Stand (2006): Event

 Joey Styles and Tazz served as commentators, while Stephen DeAngelis served as ring announcer for the event.

 Paul Heyman began the event as it aired on pay-per-view, coming to the ring to "ECW" chants.
 Heyman stated that "this [ECW's resurrection] didn't happen because of me and it didn't happen because of Vince McMahon.
 This happened because of you [the fans].
 And on behalf of every single one of us, from the bottom of my heart, thank you, thank you, thank you!"

 The first match on the card was a match between ECW Original Tazz and WWE Raw commentator Jerry Lawler.
+This would be Tazz's final match in his career.
 On the way to the ring, Lawler slapped ECW commentator Joey Styles in the face.
 Tazz won after 35 seconds by making Lawler pass out to the Tazzmission.
 After the match, Tazz joined Joey Styles on commentary for the rest of the show.